 Traveling On A Plane

 I fly a handful of times a month, so staying allergy-free at the airport is always on my mind.
-I have an extensive list of allergies as in there is almost nothing I can eat on an airplane (except, ironically, the peanuts).
-I also fly often with my children and there is nothing like being trapped on a plane for hours with low blood sugar!
+I have an extensive list of allergies, as in there is almost nothing I can eat on an airplane (except, ironically, the peanuts).
+I also fly often with my children; there is nothing like being trapped on a plane for hours with low blood sugar!

-The good news is that there are a lot more allergy-friendly choices at the airport these days.
+The good news is that there are many more allergy-friendly choices at the airport today.
 At my home airport of Seattle, I go with sushi (there is a reputable place!).
-Other cities, I’ll opt for pre-packaged salads (less chance of cross contamination), and, at the very least, I can usually find hummus and fresh veggies.
-Even so, you have to be careful because cross contamination happens, so the airport is always a bit of a gamble.
+In other cities, I’ll opt for pre-packaged salads (less chance of cross-contamination), and, at the very least, I can usually find hummus and fresh veggies.
+Even so, you must be careful because cross-contamination happens, so the airport is always a bit of a gamble.
 Which leads me to….

 Packing Allergy-Free Snacks

-Whether just for the flight or for the duration of your trip, packing allergy-free snacks is SO important!
-Personally, I feel you can’t go wrong with whole fruit.
-True, you can’t always bring fruit on the international flights, but you can eat it in the airport, and it’s pretty much always available.
+Packaging allergy-free snacks is SO essential, whether just for the flight or for the duration of your trip!
+I feel you can’t go wrong with whole fruit.
+You can’t always bring fruit on international flights, but you can eat it in the airport, and it’s always available.

 If you aren’t allergic to nuts, the same applies.
-Also dried fruit is great—no refrigeration needed and they don’t take up much space.
+Dried fruit is great—no refrigeration is needed, and it doesn’t take up much space.

 But most of all, I lean on protein bars.
-As in I take a stash of them everywhere.
+As in, I take a stash of them everywhere.
 Seriously, everywhere.
 They are in my car, all of my purses, my kids backpacks—where we go, the protein bars go.
-They’re total snack insurance when you can’t find food that is otherwise safe.
+They’re total snack insurance when you can’t find otherwise safe food.

 Allergies And Hotel

-Because we travel so often, I have made a practice of informing our hotel of our allergies before we arrive.
-They in turn can let room service know, and they tend to be really diligent about helping us navigate menus when we call.
+Because we travel so often, I have made it a practice to inform our hotel of our allergies before we arrive.
+They can, in turn, let room service know, and they tend to be really diligent about helping us navigate menus when we call.

-I also often request an additional mini-fridge in the room that is empty so that we can fill it with our own allergy-free snacks and foods.
+I also often request an additional mini-fridge in the empty room so that we can fill it with our allergy-free snacks and foods.
 It makes breakfast and in-between meals far more convenient.

 Navigating Food Allergies At A Restaurant

-If you are making restaurant reservations ahead of time, check the menu then too—it just takes a few minutes and allows you to make choices without making the waiter, well, wait around.
+If you are making restaurant reservations ahead of time, check the menu too—it just takes a few minutes and allows you to make choices without making the waiter wait around.

 Food Allergies And International Travel

-Between language barriers and differing customs, traveling with food allergies internationally can be more complicated.
-We spent a summer in Europe after our diagnosis and found that some countries were easier to navigate than others.
+Traveling internationally with food allergies can be more complicated due to language barriers and differing customs.
+After our diagnosis, we spent a summer in Europe and found that some countries were easier to navigate than others.

-Nearly 50% of the UK is now gluten free and food allergies are regularly discussed, so their awareness was better than in the United States.
+Nearly 50% of the UK is now gluten-free, and food allergies are regularly discussed, so their awareness is better than in the United States.
+Eating gluten-free is also becoming more common in France and Italy.
+If you are planning to travel to Italy soon, you’ll want to check out our tips for eating gluten-free in Italy.

-Greece, on the other hand, was definitely more difficult.
-The good news with most of the Mediterranean countries is that most everything is cooked in olive oil instead of butter, so as long as you eat clean—grilled meats, fresh salads, potatoes—you can get by.
+Greece, on the other hand, was more difficult.
+The good news about most Mediterranean countries is that most everything is cooked in olive oil instead of butter, so as long as you eat clean, grilled meats, fresh salads, and potatoes, you can get by.

 Last Thoughts About Traveling With Food Allergies

-Bottom line is that food allergies shouldn’t keep you from travel or from experiencing new things (and new foods!).
-You just have to be prepared and strategic about where you’re headed and what you are eating.
+The bottom line is that food allergies shouldn’t keep you from traveling or from experiencing new things (and new foods!).
+You just have to be prepared and strategic about where you’re headed and what you’re eating.

 Find what works well and continue to refine and improve on it—we are always discovering new tactics, products, and recipes that make things easier.
 We try to look at it like it is just another part of the adventure!